 In the realm of occupational hazards, falling injuries — particularly those associated with worker ladder use — are among the most common and severe.
 In a 2011 study conducted by the Center for Disease Control (CDC), for example, researchers found that among workers nationwide, 81% of fall injuries requiring emergency medical intervention involved a ladder, 20% of total worker fall injuries involved ladders, and that 43% of fatal falls involved a ladder of some kind.
 Data from the study further revealed the occurrence of 34,000 nonfatal, but serious worker falling injuries involving ladders (requiring emergency medical intervention) on an annual basis.

 Quite clearly, the risks posed by ladder falling injuries to workers is substantial, and when such injuries do occur, they are often severe.
-If you sustained injuries in a ladder accident, contact a Fort Lauderdale injury lawyer at the Law Offices of David I. Fuchs for a free consultation and assessment of your claims today.
+If you sustained injuries in a ladder accident, contact a Fort Lauderdale injury lawyer at David I. Fuchs, Injury & Accident Lawyer, P.A. for a free consultation and assessment of your claims today.

 Employers have a duty to their workers to provide a safe workplace environment (to the extent that is reasonably possible, given the circumstances) to their workers.
 What constitutes a reasonable safety expectation is dependent on a number of factors, such as regulatory guidelines, industry standards, and the specifics of the job itself, among many other factors.
 The Occupational Safety and Health Administration (OSHA) sets numerous guidelines for workplace ladder safety and training, which qualified employers must adhere to.

 Ladder injuries can be caused by a number of factors and decisions that implicate the negligence of an employer, including: